-11 Some of our examples refer to objectionable situations, which is occasionally useful to make projection facts particularly striking.
-For instance, the negation John didn't SLAP punish his son still suggests something highly objectionable about John (and possibly the speaker), namely that he takes punishment to be physical.
+With apologies to the readers, some of our examples refer to objectionable situations.
+(This sometimes makes projection facts particularly striking.
+For instance, the negation John didn't SLAP punish his son still suggests something highly objectionable about John (and possibly the speaker), namely that he takes punishment to be physical).

-a punching motion.
-The associated inferences would be modified accordingly (e.g. John helped his son by pushing him, John punished his son by punching him).

-Now let us embed each co-speech gesture under a none-type quantifier, using as at-issue controls some sentences in which the co-speech is replaced with the modifier like this, accompanied with the appropriate gesture.
-(We take the semantics of the control sentence to be unsurprising: this is a deictic expression whose denotation must be provided by the context, the gesture serves to make a certain manner of action salient in the context, and like this is an at-issue modifier.)
+&lt;sup>13 Some gestures are of course cultural.
+For instance, replacing SLAP with an ear pulling gesture is readily understood in France, and can be taken to be emblematic or metaphorical, so that one need not literally understand the punishment to have involved some ear pulling.
+By contrast, an American audience may not readily understand this gesture.

-(10) a.
-None of these 10 guys UP\ helped his son.

-=> for each of these 10 guys, if he had helped his son, this would have involved some lifiting b.
-None of these 10 guys helped his son like UP\ this.

-=> for each of these 10 guys, if he helped his son, it was not by lifting him b.
-None of these 10 guys punished his son like SLAP\ this

-(11) a.
-None of these 10 guys SLAP punished his son.

-=> for each of these 10 guys, if he had punished his son, this would have involved some slapping.

-=> for each of these 10 guys, if he punished his son, it was not by slapping him
+- (10) a.
+None of these 10 guys UP\ helped his son. - => for each of these 10 guys, if he had helped his son, this would have involved some lifiting - b.
+None of these 10 guys helped his son like UP\\\\ this - => for each of these 10 guys, if he helped his son, it was not by lifting him - (11) a.
+None of these 10 guys SLAP\\\\\ punished his son. - => for each of these 10 guys, if he had punished his son, this would have involved some slapping. - b.
+None of these 10 guys punished his son like SLAP this - => for each of these 10 guys, if he punished his son, it was not by slapping him